KANEWAKA(兼若), was a Japanese swordsmith in Kaga province.

 Other : The swords by the first generation Kanewaka often have the carving.

-- Kanewaka was born in Mino province but moved to Kaga province and became the most notable swordsmith there.
+- Kanewaka was born in Mino province but moved to Kaga province later on and gained fame there.

-- It’s believed that he was a descendant of SHIZU SABURO KANEUJI(志津三郎兼氏).
+- He is believed to have been a descendant of SHIZU SABURO KANEUJI(志津三郎兼氏).

-- He changed his smith name to Takahira(高平) when he received the ZURYOUMEI(受領名) of Ecchu-kami(越中守).
+- He changed his smith name to Takahira(高平) when receiving the ZURYOUMEI(受領名) of Ecchu-kami(越中守).

-- His name was succeeded through many generations but their signatures are very similar and some of them worked at the same period so it’s difficult which generation to attribute the sword to.
+- His name was succeeded through many generations so that it’s difficult to tell which generation made a sword.
+Because their signatures are very similar and some of them worked in the same period.